Cavaquinho: Forms

 There are several forms of cavaquinho used in different regions and for different styles of music.
 Separate varieties are named for Portugal, Braga (braguinha), Minho (minhoto), Lisbon, Madeira, Brazil, and Cape Verde; other forms are the braguinha, ‘cavacolele’, cavaco, machete, and ukulele.

 Machete and braguinha

-The machete is a steel-string version of the cavaquinho from Madeira.
+The machete is a variety of the cavaquinho from Madeira.
 It is a predecessor of the modern ukulele.
 The Machete de Braga (“Braga-style machete”) is called a braguinha.

 Minhoto

 The minhoto cavaquinho, associated with the Minho region in Portugal is similar to the viola braguesa.
 Its neck is on the same level as the body.
 Like the braguesa, the minhoto's sound hole was traditionally shaped like a stylized ray (fish); the shape is called “raia” in Portuguese.